rubenwardy/renewedtab_website/help.md

 ### Why does a background that I've blocked still appear?

-The Homescreen API server only has 4 images available to choose from at a time.
+The Renewed Tab API server only has 4 images available to choose from at a time.
 If you've blocked a lot of images, then it's possible that you may end up with all of these available images being blocked - if this is the case, then the first image will be used.